Methuen police searching for 3 missing children

 METHUEN, MASS.
 (WHDH) - Police are searching for three children who were reported missing in Methuen on Monday.

-Dominic Vargas, 13, Julian Liranzo, 10, and Bella Varas, 9, were last seen on Newport Street, according to a post on the police department’s Facebook page.
+Dominic Vargas, 13, Julian Liranzo, 10, and Bella Varas, 9, were last seen on Newport Street, according to police.

-They are all believed to be with their family members and traveling in a dark-colored Acura TL with New Hampshire plates that read: 4384213.
+They are all believed to be with their family members and traveling in a dark-colored Acura TL with New Hampshire plate 4384213.

 Dominic is 6 feet, 1 inch tall, and weighs about 140 pounds with brown hair and eyes.